-Many people experience the ‘winter blues’ or seasonal depression at some stage in their lives.
+Many people experience the ‘winter blues’ or seasonal depression at some stage.
 For some people, these bouts of depression are much more than an isolated week or two of feeling down.
 If you note that you start to feel depressed every year, you may be dealing with seasonal affective disorder.

 Seasonal Affective Disorder (SAD) is a major depressive episode that occurs in relation to specific seasons of the year.
 The most traditional time for SAD is during fall and winter, but some people experience SAD during spring and summer.
 SAD is a subtype of clinical depression and shares symptoms.

-Seasonal affective disorder can cripple your life, and it can be present for as long as five months in the year.
-That is almost half your year spent in the grip of black depression.
-There is help available, and different methods can be used according to individual needs and preferences.
+SAD can cripple your life and can be present for as long as five months in a year.
+That is almost half your year spent in the grip of the black depression.
+Help is available, and different methods can be used according to individual needs and preferences.

 What Is Seasonal Affective Disorder (SAD)?

 SAD is a major depressive episode that recurs annually at approximately the same time each year.
-Depression in SAD lasts for several months or a season and is followed by a period of recovery.
+Depression in SAD lasts for several months or a season, followed by a recovery period.

 The most typical form of SAD occurs over the late fall and winter months.
-Recently psychologists have noted that some people seem to have SAD over spring and summer, but this is rare.
+Recently psychologists have noted that some people have SAD over spring and summer, but this is rare.

 In prior years many medical doctors and even psychologists dismissed SAD because it seemed to resolve without intervention.
 They felt that this did not fall into a typical pattern of depression, and therefore, it did not fit the diagnosis for major depression.

 In 1984 a psychologist named Rosenthal, who had relocated from South Africa to the United States, noted that he was less productive and experienced lower moods during winter.
-He completed a study and described Seasonal Affective Disorder in detail.
+He completed a study and described SAD in detail.
 SAD was accepted into the Diagnostic Manual for Mental Disorders (DSM).
 This was a critical point as the DSM is followed by medical and psychology practitioners globally.

-Finally, everyone who had been suffering for many years with annual depression could be diagnosed.
-Acknowledgement of their condition validated the individual.
+Finally, everyone suffering for many years from annual depression could be diagnosed.
+Acknowledgment of their condition validated the individual.
 Many SAD patients were dismissed and informed that what they were experiencing was not real.

-The diagnosis prompted research into treatment programs which were critical in helping SAD sufferers.
+The diagnosis prompted research into treatment programs that were critical in helping SAD sufferers.
 Research into treatment protocols is ongoing, and new approaches are being developed.

-The causes of SAD have been up for debate, and there is still discussion as to the exact cause or possibly multiple causes.
-In the next few sections we will begin to some of the potential causes.
+The causes of SAD have been debated, and there is still discussion as to the exact cause or possibly multiple causes.
+In the following few sections, we will begin to some of the potential causes.

 Low Vitamin D Levels

 Vitamin D is produced by our bodies in the presence of sunlight and plays a crucial role in the production of serotonin.
-During winter, people stay indoors, wear many layers of clothes when they are outside, and the overall daylight hours are diminished.
+During winter, people stay indoors, wear many layers of clothes outside, and the daylight hours are diminished.
 This all contributes to a potential vitamin D deficiency.

-It can be difficult to tell if SAD patients have low vitamin D, which causes SAD or if their low mood causes them to spend less time outside during winter, which causes low vitamin D.
+It can be challenging to tell if SAD patients have low vitamin D, which causes SAD, or if their low mood causes them to spend less time outside during winter, which causes low vitamin D.

-Some people produce reduced levels of vitamin D, even in the presence of sunlight.
+Some people produce reduced vitamin D levels, even in sunlight.
 Individuals with low Vitamin D are at risk of developing SAD.

-A hormone known as melatonin is produced by the pineal gland in the brain.
+The pineal gland produces a hormone called melatonin in the brain.
 The amount of melatonin produced is influenced by the number of daylight and night hours.
 During dark hours melatonin is released to make the body feel sleepy.

 In winter, daylight hours are reduced as the sun sets earlier and rises later.
-As a result, more melatonin is produced, resulting in the individual feeling sleepy and lethargic.
+As a result, more melatonin is produced, making the individual feel sleepy and lethargic.
 People with SAD have an overproduction of melatonin in the winter months.

 Does Your Circadian Rhythm Affect SAD?